 - The Pipeline Angels is an investing bootcamp for women philanthropists, offering three main components: education, mentoring and practice.

-- The producers of the ABC series Shark Tank are always looking for the next successful entrepreneurs, inventors, businesspeople, creators and innovators who will pitch the show’s celebrity investors.
+- The producers of the ABC television series Shark Tank are always looking for the next successful entrepreneurs, inventors, businesspeople, creators and innovators to pitch the show’s celebrity investors.

 - MedVenture Associates invests in new medical technologies and the entrepreneurs developing them to elevate the next generation of medical practice.